dontpanicgr/prompthub/docs/ADMIN_SETUP.md

 **Security Benefits:**
 - ✅ Email addresses are never exposed in client-side code
+- ✅ Default passwords are never exposed in client-side code
 - ✅ Server-side validation prevents bypassing
 - ✅ Easy to manage multiple admins
-- ✅ No code changes needed to add/remove admins
+- ✅ No code changes needed to add/remove admins or change passwords
 - ✅ Can be different for different environments
 - ✅ Safe for public repositories